 - Did Grantee note any unintended outcomes?
 If so, please explain.

-In addition to the questions above, MHC is interested in evaluations that also propose methods to examine the effectiveness of the Heritage Grants process (grant awards to sub-recipients) and answer the following questions:
+In addition to the questions above, MH is interested in evaluations that also propose methods to examine the effectiveness of the Heritage Grants process (grant awards to sub-recipients) and answer the following questions:

 - Does grantmaking align with the goals and objectives of the project Exploring the History of All Michigan’s People?